ukayani/scalator-ecs/akka-cluster-post.md

 For Host A, docker0 will assign IP addresses to containers in the range `172.17.0.0/16` For Host B, the range will be `172.18.0.0/16`

+Let's assume

-Lets assume we have two nodes running on the hosts:
+- we have two nodes running on the hosts
+- each node has a seed list configured with the advertised address of the seed node *(we will see how to get this list later)*

 ```bash
 Containers